Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Reionisation Predictions

 \subsection{Effects of varying the Galaxy X-Ray Luminosity in the early Universe}

 The large volume of our simulations enables the exploration of the effects of X-rays on the EoR morphology with a full source population.
 Here, we only vary $L_{X<\text{2 keV}}/\mathrm{SFR}$, keeping $E_0$ and $\alpha_X$ fixed.
 In addition to our fiducial value of $3.16 \times 10^{40}$ erg $\rm s^{-1} \Msun^{-1} \rm{yr}$, we also consider $3.16 \times 10^{38}$ and $3.16 \times 10^{42}$ erg $\rm s^{-1} \Msun^{-1} \rm{yr}$ which we call \mgenpsim and \pgenpsim simulations respectively (see table \ref{table:sims}).
-This enables us to encompass the plausible range of contribution of the X-rays in early Universe (\citealt{Fialkov2017}, \citealt{GreigCMMC2}).
+This enables us to encompass the plausible range of contribution of the X-rays in the early Universe (\citealt{Fialkov2017}, \citealt{GreigCMMC2}).
 Fig. \ref{fig:lightcones} shows the light cone evolution (of $\delta T_b$) for these simulations.
+We note that \citealt{HERA_limits} has recently ruled out a number of "cold reionisation" models corresponding to low X-ray luminosity.
+In light of this, our \mgenpsim model is a very unlikely scenario.
+However, our aim in this work is to develop an intuition for the impact of X-rays in the early Universe from a galaxy SAM and reionisation simulation.

-In the next subsections we compare the impact of the X-ray photons in the early Universe relative to our fiducial model.
+In the next subsections, we compare the impact of the X-ray photons in the early Universe relative to our fiducial model.